visgl/deck.gl/docs/api-reference/viewport.md

 # Viewport Class

-A deck.gl `Viewport` is essentially a geospatially enabled camera, and combines a number of responsibilities:
+A deck.gl `Viewport` is essentially a geospatially enabled camera, and combines a number of responsibilities, which can project and unproject 3D coordinates to the screen.

-* It enables projection and unprojection of coordinates (between world and viewport), both in JavaScript and in GLSL.
-* It also contains the size and position of the target rectangle on screen where the camera will render.
-* The viewport class provides both direct `project`/`unproject` function members as well as projection matrices including `view` and `projection` matrices, and can generate their inverses as well to facilitate e.g. lighting calculations in WebGL shaders.
-* In geospatial setups, Viewports can contain geospatial anchors.

 For more information: